murshidazher/express-swagger-api/README.md

 - `swagger-jsdoc` to write the specs
 - `express-swagger-ui` to show the Swagger interface.
 - `redoc` for mobile friendly API documentation.
+- Use [RapidAPI](https://www.youtube.com/watch?v=3nl8BewU0yc) for documenation, testing, discovery and integration of API

 ## Getting Started